rotemdan/speak-the-web/README.md

 ## How to use

-Clicking the the middle mouse button on any area of the page containing text would cause it to be spoken.
+Clicking the middle mouse button on any area of the page containing text would cause it to be spoken.
 A special exception is a link, which can be spoken using the `ctrl` + middle mouse button combination.

 ## Future